A combinatorial higher-rank hyperbolicity condition: The injective hull of an -hyperbolic space

-The first possibility is that $G$ is simply a cycle graph with edges of alternating colours.
-In this case we choose an orientation of $G$ and define the permutation $\al \colon I \to I$ such that the map $x_i \mapsto x_{\al(i)}$ sends each vertex of $G$ to the following one and every other point $x_i$ in $Z$ to $x_{-i}$.
+The first possibility is that $G$ is simply a cycle graph with an even number of edges alternating between $\cA$ and $\cB$.
+In this case we choose an orientation of $G$ and define the permutation $\al \colon I \to I$ such that the map $x_i \mapsto x_{\al(i)}$ sends each vertex of $G$ to the following one and every other point $x_i$ in $V$ to $x_{-i}$.
 In the remaining case, when $G$ is not an alternating cycle, by minimality $G$ contains no such cycle as a proper subgraph either.
-Then, starting with an oriented red edge of $G$, we follow a path in $G$ with edges of alternating colours, stopping at the first vertex $z$ that was visited already earlier.
-Since the red edges are pairwise disjoint, the last edge is blue.
-As there is no alternating cycle, by deleting the initial subpath up to the first occurrence of $z$ we get an alternating loop based at $z$ that starts and ends with a blue edge.
-Proceeding with the oriented red edge issuing from $z$, we choose another alternating path, ending at the first vertex $z'$ occurring already earlier in the whole construction.
-Again, the last edge is blue, and since there is no alternating cycle it follows that $z'$ cannot be part of the loop based at $z$.
-We conclude that in the second case, $G$ consists of two disjoint alternating loops based at $z$ and $z'$, respectively, each starting and ending with a blue edge, and an alternating path from $z$ to $z'$ (possibly of length one), starting and ending with a red edge.
-Then we define the permutation $\al \colon I \to I$ such that the map $x_i \mapsto x_{\al(i)}$ cyclically permutes each of the two loops, moving every vertex to the next one, and interchanges the two vertices of every blue edge in the path from $z$ to $z'$.
-Furthermore, as in the first case, $x_i \mapsto x_{\al(i)} = x_{-i}$ on the remaining part of~$Z$.
+Then, starting with an oriented $\cA$-edge of $G$, we follow an alternating path in $G$, stopping at the first vertex $v$ that was visited already earlier.
+Since the $\cA$-edges are pairwise disjoint, the last edge belongs to $\cB$.
+As there is no alternating cycle, by deleting the initial subpath up to the first occurrence of $v$ we get an alternating loop based at $v$ that starts and ends with a $\cB$-edge.
+Proceeding with the oriented $\cA$-edge issuing from $v$, we choose another alternating path, ending at the first vertex $w$ occurring already earlier in the whole construction.
+Again, the last edge is in $\cB$, and since there is no alternating cycle it follows that $w$ cannot be part of the loop based at $v$.
+We conclude that in the second case, $G$ consists of two disjoint alternating loops based at $v$ and $w$, respectively, each starting and ending with a $\cB$-edge, and an alternating path from $v$ to $w$ (possibly of length one), starting and ending with an $\cA$-edge.
+Then we define the permutation $\al \colon I \to I$ such that the map $x_i \mapsto x_{\al(i)}$ cyclically permutes each of the two loops, moving every vertex to the next one, and interchanges the two vertices of every $\cB$-edge in the path from $v$ to $w$.
+Furthermore, as in the first case, $x_i \mapsto x_{\al(i)} = x_{-i}$ on the remaining part of~$V$.
 See Figure~\ref{fig:g}.

 Now, in either case,